eth-protocol-fellows/protocol-studies/README.md

 # Ethereum Protocol Fellowship Study Group (EPFsg)

-This repository is dedicated to fostering coordination and developing a knowledge base for the EPFsg.
+This repository is dedicated to coordination and developing a knowledge base for the EPFsg.
 It hosts the Protocol Wiki, a community effort to build a technical knowledge base about the Ethereum core protocol.

 Learn more about the EPFsg in the [announcement blog post](https://blog.ethereum.org/2024/02/07/epf-study-group).